A Guide to the Best Places to Live in San Francisco

 Look at SF Neighborhoods That You Can Afford

 You might have already heard that the cost of living in San Francisco is exponentially higher than the national average.
-So if you are planning to hire San Francisco movers, chances are, you can afford to stay here or you managed to find a job before moving to another state.
+So if you are planning to hire highly recommended and reputable San Francisco movers who know all tips and tricks for packing for your moving day, chances are, you can afford to stay here or you managed to find a job before moving to another state.
 However, this doesn’t mean that all areas are priced the same.
 Some communities are tailored to tighter budgets for those looking to move into a smaller home, while others bask in luxury.
 Choose a place that provides the right balance between what you need and what you’re willing to pay.
-You can also find the cheapest way to move out of state or choose the cheapest time of the year to relocate and save some money from the moving budget that way.
+You can also donate unwanted items, figure out how to reduce relocation expenses, find the cheapest way to move out of state.
+Or simply, choose the cheapest time of the year to relocate and save some money from the moving budget that way.

-The wisest course of action would be to write down all your requirements and preferences.
+The wisest course of action would be to write down all your requirements and preferences and figure out how you can reduce costs when moving.
 This will make it easier to rank every neighborhood you take into consideration and decide whether it would be a suitable candidate for you.
 And now, let us take a look at some of our top picks in SF for different needs and preferences.

 Top Choices for Families – College Terrace, Barron Park, Community Center

 As we have previously mentioned, if you’re relocating with your family, or are planning to start one in the foreseeable future, you’ll want to pick a family-friendly neighborhood.
 This means there should be good public schools in the vicinity, a number of parks or play areas, and that the crime rate should be as low as possible.
 Luckily this is one of the best cities to raise a family in California, so finding the perfect spot won’t be that hard.